dincamihai/kodama/README.md

 #### Notes

-From lack of time I did not package it properly.
+From lack of time I did not package it properly (as .deb and/or .rpm).